 A series of automatic federal deficit reduction spending cuts known as "sequestration" became effective on March 1, 2013 as a result of the failure by Congress to adopt alternative deficit reduction legislation; recent legislation has extended sequestration through the 2024 federal fiscal year.
 Sequestration will affect the federal subsidy payable to the Commission with respect to its outstanding Build America Bonds.
-The Commission currently has \$1,104,675,000 in principal amount of Build America Bonds outstanding, and is entitled to receive approximately \$22,387,000 in federal subsidy annually with respect to such Build America Bonds.
+The Commission currently has \$1,104,675,000 in principal amount of Build America Bonds outstanding, and is entitled to receive approximately \$22,386,870.80 in federal subsidy annually with respect to such Build America Bonds.
 Based on guidance issued by the Internal Revenue Service (the "IRS") in March 2013, the amount of such federal subsidy payable to the Commission was reduced by 8.7% or approximately \$1,947,699 for payments through September 30, 2013.
 Pursuant to the Bipartisan Budget Act of 2013 (Public Law 113-67), such federal subsidy was reduced by 7.2% or approximately \$1,611,864 for payments through September 30, 2014.
-Based on guidance issued by the IRS in October 2014, such federal subsidy was reduced by 7.3% or \$1,634,251 for payments from October 1, 2014 through September 30, 2015.
-Based on guidance issued by the IRS in August 2015, such federal subsidy will be reduced by 6.8% or \$1,522,307 for payments from October 1, 2015 through September 30, 2016.
+Based on guidance issued by the IRS in October 2014, such federal subsidy was reduced by 7.3% or \$1,634,251 for payments from October 1, 2014 through September

+30, 2015.
+Based on guidance issued by the IRS in August 2015, such federal subsidy was reduced by 6.8% or \$1,522,308 for payments from October 1, 2015 through September 30, 2016.
 Based on guidance issued by the IRS in August 2016, such federal subsidy will be reduced by 6.9% or \$1,544,694 for payments from October 1, 2016 through September 30, 2017.
 Based on guidance issued by the IRS in August 2017, such federal subsidy will be reduced by 6.6% or \$1,477,533 for payments from October 1, 2017 through September 30, 2018.
 The sequestration reduction rate will be applied unless and until a law is enacted that cancels or otherwise impacts the sequester, at which time the sequestration reduction rate is subject to change.
 Reductions in future federal fiscal years are currently unknown.
+As of the date of this Official Statement, there are tax reform bills pending in each of the House of Representatives and the Senate of the United States Congress that, if enacted into law, could trigger sequester orders by the Office of Management and Budget under the Statutory Pay-As-You-Go Act of 2010 ("PAYGO") that, if not overridden by Congress, could reduce or eliminate the amount of federal subsidy payable to the Commission with respect to its outstanding Build America Bonds.
+The Commission cannot predict if any of such bills or other legislation will be enacted into law.
 Adverse changes in the amount of the federal subsidy the Commission receives on its Build America Bonds will require the Commission to use other funds to offset the loss of this subsidy.